-Though the microwave data are available only for about 10 years, we make an attempt 320 to see how clear-sky-only sampling affects variability and trend in the actual UTH time 321 series using data from AMSU-B on-board NOAA-15.
+[34] Though the microwave data are available only for about 10 years, we make an attempt to see how clearsky-only sampling affects variability and trend in the actual UTH time series using data from AMSU-B on board NOAA-15.
 The data are available since 1999.
-322 The HIRS instrument on NOAA-15 is HIRS/3 whose pixels have a spatial resolution of 323 $18.9 \,\mathrm{km}$ at nadir which is similar to the AMSU-B ( $16 \,\mathrm{km}$ ).
-To find the AMSU-B pixel 324 closest to a HIRS clear-sky pixel, we have used the collocation method described in Holl 325 et al. [2010].
-Firstly, for each HIRS clear-sky pixel, we collected all AMSU-B pixels with a 326 centrepoint of at most 30 km from the HIRS centrepoint.
-Then we select only the closest 327 AMSU-B pixel thus found.
-In this way, we get a one-to-one mapping between HIRS 328 clear-sky and AMSU-B, where the distances between the centrepoints are mostly between 329 0 and $15 \,\mathrm{km}$ , with some cases of distances between 15 and 30 km (corresponding to HIRS 330 pixels outermost on the scan line where the pixel size increases to almost three times the 331 nadir value).
+The HIRS instrument on NOAA-15 is HIRS/3 whose pixels have a spatial resolution of 18.9 km at nadir which is similar to the AMSU-B (16 km).
+To find the AMSU-B pixel closest to a HIRS clear-sky pixel, we have used the collocation method described by Holl et al. [2010].
+Firstly, for each HIRS clearsky pixel, we collected all AMSU-B pixels with a center point of at most 30 km from the HIRS center point.
+Then we select only the closest AMSU-B pixel thus found.
+In this way, we get a one-to-one mapping between HIRS clear-sky and AMSU-B, where the distances between the center points are mostly between 0 and 15 km, with some cases of distances between 15 and 30 km (corresponding to HIRS pixels outermost on the scan line where the pixel size increases to almost three times the nadir value).
 The time difference between the measurements is always negligibly small.
-332 respectively.
-This excess noise of for IR-sampling is comparable to that of the IR time 335 series in Figure 3.
-The linear trends in the IR and MW-sampled time series are $-0.67\pm0.22$ 336 and $-1.10\pm0.17$ %RH per decade, respectively which means a smaller trend in clear-337 sky-only sampling.
-This is at odds with the ERA Interim results shown in Figure 1, 338 but appears consistent with the speculation of Lanzante and Gahrs [2000].
-The error 339 estimate of the linear trend was calculated by taking into account the autocorrelation 340 of the time series as described in Santer et al. [2000].
-We also calculated the trend 341 in the difference time series (IR-sampling minus MW-sampling) which is is statistically 342 significant at $0.43 \pm 0.14$ %RH per decade.
-343

-Figure 10 shows the area-weighted, tropical, daily, UTH anomaly time series.
-The standard deviations of IR- and MW-sampled time series are 1.05%RH and 0.85%RH,
+[35] Figure 10 shows the area-weighted, tropical, daily, UTH anomaly time series.
+The standard deviations of IR- and MW-sampled time series are 1.05 %RH and 0.85 % RH, respectively.
+This excess noise of for IR sampling is